Wanted ‘Peeping Tom’ on Outer Banks used suicide note as ‘smokescreen,’ police say

 The suspect is 48-year-old Jackie Ray Price, of Kill Devil Hills, the Kill Devil Hills Police Department announced Thursday.

-He’s facing a felony indecent exposure charge for an alleged incident at the McDonald’s in Kill Devil Hills on April 6, 2023, and seven counts each of felony secret peeping and misdemeanor secret peeping related to multiple incidents on April 13 at the Cavalier Motel in KDH.
+He’s facing a felony indecent exposure charge for alleged incident at the McDonald’s in Kill Devil Hills on April 6, 2023 and seven counts each of felony secret peeping and misdemeanor secret peeping related to multiple incidents on April 13 at the Cavalier Motel in KDH.

 Investigators seized Price’s cell phone and found seven videos of female victims inside their hotel rooms.
 One of the victims was 14.